 Learning at Foothills Academy during COVID-19

-worn in all common areas of the building, such as hallways, receptions desks and open areas.
+worn in all common areas of the building, such as hallways, reception desks and open areas.
 Masks may be removed in classrooms or offices if the room has a closing door and if the individuals within the room can safely practice physical distancing.
 All parents must complete the COVID-19 Symptoms screening tool with their child every day before coming to school or getting on the bus.

 All staff members must complete the screening tool, and will be required to sign-in upon entering the building, to confirm that they have no symptoms of COVID-19.
 All visitors coming into the school must sign in and declare that they do not have symptoms of COVID19.
-Foothills Academy will be limiting visitors into the building, and parents wanting to drop off items for their students during the school day will be requested to do so at a designated area just by the front doors, rather than the front desk.
+Foothills Academy is limiting visitors into the building, and parents wanting to drop off items for their students during the school day will be requested to do so at a designated area just by the front doors, rather than the front desk.
 A full school re-entry document is available on our website.